fifi634/social-network/README.md

 ## Back-end configuration (Atlas by MongoDB)

->>> Note for P7 audition (28, october 2022): .env files is complete and it's into my Github.
-You haven't need create it and complete it.
+>>> Note for P7 audition (28, october 2022): .env file is complete and it's into my Github.
+You haven't need to create it and complete it.

 You must create .env files in api/config/ directory with inside :

 `# Server config :`

-`PORT = '5000'` or other port that you want
+`PORT = '5000'` or other port that you want, default port

 `# Mongo DB config :`